JaySwansonCE/JaySwansonCE.github.io/README.md

-# CURRENTLY IN PROGRESS OF USING JOEL DETWEILER'S WEBSITE TEMPLATE FOR MY OWN THE INFORMATION ON THIS SITE MAY NOT BE ACCURATE NOR TRUE YET
+# Personal Website of Jay Swanson

-changes
+This is the personal website of Jay Swanson.
+[Deployed here!](https://swanjson.github.io/).

-This is the personal website of Joel Detweiler.
-[See it in action here](https://jdd1260.github.io/).
+Originally forked from Joel Detweiler.
+[See his website here](https://jdd1260.github.io/).

 Started using Gatsby Starter - CeeVee | Design by Styleshout | Developed in React ⚛️ by Aman Mittal.